 Read the document to make sure it meets your needs.
 Remember that if you have any questions you can easily Ask a lawyer.

-Make the Redundancy policy available to employees by, for example, providing it in hard copy, sending it out by email, putting it on notice boards or an intranet site, or other easily accessible company computer systems.
+Make the Redundancy Policy available to employees.
+You could, for example, include it in induction packs, send it out by email, or put it on an intranet site.

-The Redundancy policy is not a contract and does not need to be signed or agreed to by the employee.
-You can ask employees to sign an acknowledgement to show that they received it, but it’s not legally required.
+Remember that this Redundancy Policy is not a contract and does not need to be signed or agreed to by employees.
+You can ask employees to sign an acknowledgement to show that they have seen the Redundancy Policy, but it’s not legally required.

 Keep records of any amendments made to this Redundancy Policy.
 If you amend your Redundancy Policy after publishing it you should store a copy of your new version and keep a dated copy of each previous version of your Policy that has been in force.
 You should also maintain a record of when each version was introduced and how it was made available to your employees.